Willi Castro Player Props: Twins vs. Mariners

-On Tuesday, Willi Castro (.250 slugging percentage in past 10 games, with no home runs) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 9:40 PM ET.
+The Minnesota Twins, including Willi Castro (.267 slugging percentage in past 10 games, including no homers), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Athletics.
+He had three hits (going 3-for-5 with two RBI) in his last game against the Mariners.

 Willi Castro Game Info & Props vs. the Mariners